tundish/theatre_of_spud/tos/dlg/act0/foyer.rst

 Ignorant
 --------

-.. condition:: PUZZLE.state Awareness.ignorant
+.. condition:: PUZZLE.state tos.mixins.types.Awareness.ignorant

 |PLAYER| stands |LOCALE|.

-It's empty and quiet.
+The Foyer is carpeted grey and gloomy.
+Further on is a bar area.
+The Box Office and Cloakroom are in darkness.
+There are doors to a corridor on the left.

 Indicate
 --------

-.. condition:: PUZZLE.state Awareness.indicate
+.. condition:: PUZZLE.state tos.mixins.types.Awareness.indicate

 |PLAYER| stands |LOCALE|.

 Sees |PUZZLE|.

-.. property:: PUZZLE.state Awareness.discover
+.. property:: PUZZLE.state tos.mixins.types.Awareness.discover

 Discover
 --------

-.. condition:: PUZZLE.state Awareness.discover
+.. condition:: PUZZLE.state tos.mixins.types.Awareness.discover

 |PLAYER| stands |LOCALE|.